Paris Fashion Week looks to the future with the debut of Pharrell Williams - ExBulletin

 Its artistic director Anthony Vaccarello made a surprise appearance at the last men’s fashion week in Paris for the first time, but preferred to stay away from the big fashion showcases and give occasional shows in places like Berlin, Malibu and Venice.

-Céline designer Hedi Slimane, considered one of the most influential names in menswear, also likes to go at his own pace and is holding his next Paris show a few weeks after everyone else on July 3.
+Celine designer Hedi Slimane, considered one of the most influential names in menswear, also likes to go at his own pace and is hosting his next Paris show a few weeks after everyone else on July 3.

 |